Learn how the Hilton Honors rewards program works, including how to earn and redeem points to get the most value.

 Points are automatically added to your Hilton Honors balance after every ride you take, making it easy to rack up rewards with the rideshare service.

-9. Buy Hilton Honors points
+Buy Hilton Honors points

-We value Hilton points at 0.5 cent apiece – half of what it typically costs to purchase them – so there’s not a lot of value to purchasing them outright unless there’s a redemption you want that requires just a few more points.
-In this case, if you can’t transfer points from other partners, buying points is a fantastic option.
+We value Hilton points at 0.6 cent apiece, but Hilton sells them for 1 cent each.
+There’s not much value in purchasing points outright unless there’s a redemption you want that requires just a few more points.
+In this case, if you can’t transfer points from other partners, buying points is an option.
+You can purchase up to 80,000 points in a year.
 Remember to use your Hilton Honors co-branded credit card for additional earnings on the points purchase.

-Best ways to use Hilton Honors points
+How to redeem Hilton Honors points

 Hilton Honors redemption options